 The fear and anxiety these people experienced were a constant struggle for Carol as she grew to deeply care for each and every one of them.

-She threw herself into each case and dug deep into the law to find arguments and precedents.
+She threw herself into each case and dug deep into the law to form her arguments and find favourable precedents.

 As time went by, she began to use her own cases as precedents.